verivital/behaverify/Docker_BehaVerify/README.md

 The images are a visualization of the counterexample produced by nuXmv.
 If you use the additional input flag, you may rearrange the arguments in any order, but all arguments must be present.
 These will control the parameters of the ANSR\_ONNX model.

+Note that the visualization will work only **if a counterexample is found**.
+Crucially, this means if you create a setup where there is no counterexample, an error will be produced by the visualization script and no counterexample will be provided.

 ## Running BehaVerify through Docker
 The following commands assume you are in behaverify/Docker\_BehaVerify/python\_scripts.
 The following instructions are formatted for Linux.
 Some commands may differ on other operating systems (e.g., you may need to replace 'python3' with 'python').